Hound-fm/community-guidelines/metadata_standar.md

 Nested metadata values should only include common data types such as string or numbers.

-If the nested metadata has an invalid syntax, format or structure or just does not provide any relevant information it should be ignored.
+If the nested metadata has an invalid syntax, format or structure or does not provide any relevant information it should be ignored.

 | :warning: | Software or applications should always use the safe-yaml parser and have a clear predefined schema to validate the nested metadata before any other process or interaction with it.
 |---|:---|